David Arnold Research

 4a.
 Legal and contractual problems

-4g.
-Poor use of my expertise by ILRS
+4e.
+Best use of my expertise

-4h.
+4f.
 Complaints filed

-6d.
-Lawsuit against Dr. Pearlman
+6b.
+Lawsuit against SAO and/or Dr. Pearlman

 8. Design of Lares-2 - the "next generation" Lageos